microsoft/devicescript/CONTRIBUTING.md

 -   [jacdac-c submodule](https://github.com/microsoft/jacdac-c), including sources for Jacdac client libraries and DeviceScript VM
 -   `compiler/` - sources for DeviceScript compiler
 -   `runtime/devicescript-vm/` - glue files to build DeviceScript VM as WASM module using [emscripten](https://emscripten.org/); `vm/dist/` contain pre-built files
--   `devs/samples/` - sample DeviceScript programs
+-   `packages` - builtin packages and sample project (`packages/sampleprj`)
 -   `runtime/posix/` - implementation of Jacdac SDK HAL for grown-up POSIX-like operating systems (as opposed to embedded platforms)
+-   `vscode` - Visual Studio Code extension
+-   `website` - docusaurus documentation side

 ## Usage

+The development requirement will vary (widely) depending on which part of DeviceScript you want to work on.

+Using Visual Studio Code is strongly recommended.

+### Compiler, runtime and command line

-You can just use the devcontainer to build.
+You can use the devcontainer to build.
+The instructions are tested for a Unix terminal.

 If you want to build locally you need to install node.js.
 After cloning, the repo run